 Shutdown Timer is a useful GNOME extension that lets you easily schedule automatic shutdown conveniently from the system tray menu.

-Shutdown Timer should work in most of GNOME-based Linux distros as in Ubuntu, Fedora, and Manjaro.
+Shutdown Timer should work in most GNOME-based Linux distros as in Ubuntu, Fedora, and Manjaro.
 When enabled, the extension adds an item in the system tray menu.
-You can simply specify after how long you want your computer to be shut down.
+You can specify after how long you want your computer to be shut down.

-Installing Shutdown Timer in Ubuntu, Fedora, and Manjaro GNOME edition
+Installing Shutdown Timer in Ubuntu, Fedora, and Manjaro

 Step 1) You should have GNOME shell extensions enabled on your computer for being able to install the GNOME extensions.
 Follow our step-by-step guide.
-Note that though the guide says Ubuntu 17.10, it should work in on Fedora and Manjaro GNOME too.
+Note that though the manual says Ubuntu 17.10, it should work in on Fedora and Manjaro GNOME too.

 Step 3) Turn ON the extension and complete the installation.